tdelora/audioGPIOTrigger/README.md

 - Solder Flux (Optional)
 - Dielectric Paste (Optional)

-In the steps below I put soldering flux on the joint before soldering and dielectric paste on the soldered joint before placing and heating the heat shrink tube. **Also you must place the heat shrink tubes in place before solding/connecting the various parts.
+In the steps below I put soldering flux on the joint before soldering and dielectric paste on the soldered joint before placing and heating the heat shrink tube. **Also you must put the heat shrink tubes on the wire before solding/connecting the various parts.
 Don't forget to do this!**

 ### Create 3.5mm plug Harness
 ![IMG_0423-3](https://github.com/user-attachments/assets/0611009d-8a9c-4c00-bcd3-f0ae9c2dc2b1)